-- Driver of the #13 GEICO Chevy SS
+Driver of the No. 13 GEICO Chevy SS

-Mears has raced in the NASCAR Sprint Cup Series for 8 years, leading laps in
+Mears has raced in the NASCAR Sprint Cup Series for 14 years, leading laps in

-Earned one Win, 12 top-five and 46 top-ten finishes along with 3 pole awards in Cup
+Earned one Win, 13 top-five and 51 top-ten finishes along with 3 pole awards in

-Became first full-time NASCAR driver to win Rolex 24 Hours when he set a Daytona Protype record in 2006 and won the overall, 44th Rolex 24 Hours race for Chip Ganassi
+Became first full-time NASCAR driver to win Rolex 24 Hours when he set a Daytona Prototype record in 2006 and won the overall, 44th Rolex 24 Hours race for Chip Ganassi

-While Mears boasts a distinguished resumé, his family dinner table features a banquet of successful careers.
+While Mears boasts a distinguished resumé, his family history is rich with motorsports success.
 He is flanked by father, Roger Mears, who is a championship off-road racer, while his uncle, Rick Mears, has netted four Indianapolis 500 wins.